-Applications for this year's Santander Employability Programme are open until August 2021.
-It’s a fantastic scheme that gives you the opportunity to complete paid work in a supervised environment with a small to medium sized enterprise (SME) in the Greater Manchester area.
+Applications for this year's Santander Internship Programme are open until August 2022.
+It's a fantastic scheme that gives you the opportunity to complete paid work in a supervised environment with an organisation in the Greater Manchester area.

-The internships and work-based project opportunities are available across a variety of sectors with a duration of between 3-6 weeks based on the opportunity and needs of the employer.
+The internships and are available across a variety of sectors and run for up to eight weeks based on the opportunity and needs of the employer.

 Whilst a paid internship or undertaking a work-based project are excellent opportunities, it's important that you understand what's involved before you apply:

-- To participate in either programme you must be either a final year student or have graduated within the last three years.
+- To participate in the programme, you must be either a final year student or have graduated within the last three years.

-- Internships and work-based project placements are based on a 35-hour working week.
+- The Internships are based on a 35-hour working week.
 However, opportunities can be flexible, but hours and duration should be discussed with the employer.

-- You can only work for one organisation over the course of the internship or project placement.
+- You can only work for one organisation over the course of the internship.

-- You can only access the Santander Employability Programme if you have not previously participated in a Santander funded internship.
+- You can only access the Santander Internship Programme if you have not previously participated in a Santander funded internship.

 - If you are in full-time study, you can only work full-time during the inter-trimester breaks.